 - Silence makes you smarter.
 In a 2013 study of mice, scientists compared cognitive function of mice exposed to ambient noise, white noise, and silence.
 The mice exposed to two hours of silence led to the growth of new brain cells.
 Cheers to scientists!

-As teachers, we live with noise and an overload of demands on our attention.
-However, we too can cultivate silence through maintaining a quiet classroom and ensuring we have adequate time for silence before and after school.
+We live with noise and an overload of demands on our attention.
+However, we too can cultivate silence through maintaining a quiet environment and ensuring we have adequate time for silence in our day.